Unison urged to ‘stand down’ strikes as council chiefs fund more cash for pay

 The local government body stated: “In doing so, we would very much hope that they stand down all strike action to ensure our children and young people experience no further disruption.”

-Cosla said the additional funding that could now be put into the offer would allow for all elements of the pay deal to be backdated.
+Cosla said the additional funding that can now be put into the offer will allow for all elements of the pay deal to be backdated.

 It stressed: “Leaders recognise the importance of getting money into the pockets of our workforce as early as possible, and today’s decisions will hopefully make that possible.”

-Insisting that the offer made to council workers was already “extremely strong”, Cosla stated it was “disappointing” that an agreement on pay had not yet been reached.
+Insisting the offer made to council workers was already “extremely strong”, Cosla said it is “disappointing” an agreement on pay had not yet been reached.

 But it said: “The priority of leaders today is ensuring that nobody is left out of pocket ahead of the winter period, especially given the ongoing pressures of the cost-of-living crisis.”